hplgit/INF5620/doc/slides/src/decay/README.do.txt

 "http://hplgit.github.io/doconce/doc/web/index.html" is a starting point.

+===== How to edit =====

+The slides for a topic with nickname `name` are in `name/lec-name/*.do.txt`.
+Invoke a `.do.txt` (Doconce) file in an editor like Emacs or Vim and just edit the ASCII text.
+The beginning of a slides is recognized by `!split`, usually followed by a heading.

+When you edit slides, go through the slides in the relevant formats and check if you need to shuffle material from one slide to the next, or split a slide in two, if the slide gets too long.
+This is, in principle, only a problem with LaTeX Beamer because the slide is then truncated and nobody can read what does not fit in the visible slides.
+All other formats have the possibility to scroll the slide.

 ===== Compile =====

 The script `../make_lectures.sh` runs the necessary Doconce commands to produce slides in various formats:

-  * LaTeX Beamer
+  * "LaTeX Beamer": "${decay_slides}/lecture_decay-beamer.pdf"
-  * HTML5: deck.js, reveal.js
+  * HTML5: "deck.js": "${decay_slides}/lecture_decay-deck.html" ,
+    "reveal.js": "${decay_slides}/lecture_decay-reveal.html"
+  * HTML: "one large page": "${decay_slides}/lecture_decay-1.html"
-  * HTML, one large page and one page per slide
+    and "one page per slide": "${decay_slides}/lecture_decay.html"
-  * HTML, solarized style, one large page
+  * HTML: "solarized style, one large page": "${decay_slides}/lecture_decay-solarized.html"
+  * "LaTeX PDF": "${decay_slides}/lecture_decay-4print.pdf"
-  * LaTeX PDF document with the text of all slides (for printing)
+    document with the text of all slides (for printing)

 Handouts based on Beamer is supported, but not included.
 It remains to see if handouts of Beamer slides are inferior or superior to the